rltillett/cloud-genomics/_episodes/04-data-roundtripping.md

 window.onload = set_page_view_defaults;
 </script>

 _Modified from origanal Data Carpentry lesson.
-Originals can be found by navigation using links along top of page_
+Originals can be found by navigation using links along bottom of page_

 ## Moving data is simple
 (but not always easy!)